 Chloride concentrations are increasing in Minnesota's surface waters and groundwater.
 Recent data has found that over fifty lakes or rivers currently exceed the 230 mg/L chronic aquatic life standard and are thus classified as impaired for aquatic life according to the MPCA's 2022 303(d) List of Impaired Waters (MPCA 2022).
-High chloride levels are toxic to fish, aquatic bugs, and vegetation, negatively impacting their overall health, community structure, and diversity.
+Given the sensitivity of freshwater organisms to chloride, high chloride levels are toxic to fish, aquatic bugs, and vegetation, negatively impacting their overall health, community structure, and diversity.
 Common sources of chloride include de-icing salt, water softening, dust suppressant, fertilizer, and manure.
 Once in the water, there is no easy way to remove the chloride.